-i. the stability and transparency of the regulatory framework, iv. access to essential resources, such as spectrum and numbers, v. minimising obstacles, such as roll out difficulties (planning permissions etc.).
+- i. the stability and transparency of the regulatory framework, - ii. avoidance of regulatory capture, - iii. dealing with market power, - iv. access to essential resources, such as spectrum and numbers. - v. minimising obstacles, such as roll out difficulties (planning permissions etc.).